xma711/notebook/software_engineering/readings/pragmatic_programmer/README.md

 If you find yourself working on a project with quite a few broken windows, it is all too easy to slip into the mindset of
-"all the rest of this code is crap, i will just follow suit."
+"all the rest of this code is crap, I will just follow suit."

 Tip: don't leave broken windows (bad designs, wrong decisions, or poor code) unrepaired.
 Fix each one as soon as it is discovered.